apurin/js-frontend-backend-example/1. simple frontend and backend/readme.md

 # 1. Simple frontend and backend
-Shows how to setup Node.JS HTTP service and serve your own static HTML page.
+This section shows how to setup Node.JS HTTP service and serve your own static content like HTML page.

+Do _Initial setup_ from root folder's `readme.md` first.

 ## Setup
-This step requires "Initial setup" from root folder's `readme.md` to be done.

-Now you need to create project's folder and initialize NPM oackage there:
+Now you need to create project's folder and initialize NPM package there:
 1. Create a folder for your project (all paths below will be relative to it)
 2. Open that folder with VSCode
 3. Open VSCode's terminal: _View -> Toggle integrated terminal_
-4. Run `npm init` command, you can keep all defaults for now or add information you want, just set "entry point" to `service.js`
-Now you should have `package.json` file, which defines your project.
+4. Run `npm init` command, set "entry point" to be `service.js` Now you should have `package.json` file, which defines your project.
 It will be used both for frontend and backend.

 Example of `package.json`: